Safeguarding Policy

 • Review of relevant policies and procedures.

-Where personnel assess that external reporting to child safety and law enforcement agencies may pose a risk to a child’s safety, a written justification is provided and kept on file, and alternative sources for support and protection should be sought.
+Where personnel assess that external reporting to child or at-risk adult safety and law enforcement agencies may pose a risk to a child’s or at-risk adult’s safety, a written justification is provided and kept on file, and alternative sources for support and protection should be sought.

 Confidentiality and non-victimization

-Procedural fairness will be applied when responding to incidents, concerns or allegations of child exploitation or abuse.
-The confidentiality and privacy of all concerned (including the alleged perpetrator) will be maintained, except for when doing so would compromise the safety and wellbeing of the child or young person and/or investigation of the allegation, or when other reporting legislative requirements apply (such as, but not limited to, mandatory reporting, criminal offences, and reportable conduct scheme).
-Members of the Nossal Institute community must not treat someone unfairly or harshly or otherwise subject another person to reprisal action or detrimental action in response to that person reporting a child safety concern or incident.
+Procedural fairness will be applied when responding to incidents, concerns or allegations of child or at-risk adult exploitation or abuse.
+The confidentiality and privacy of all concerned (including the alleged perpetrator) will be maintained, except for when doing so would compromise the safety and wellbeing of the child, young person or at-risk adult and/or investigation of the allegation, or when other reporting legislative requirements apply (such as, but not limited to, mandatory reporting, criminal offences, and reportable conduct scheme).
+Members of the Nossal Institute community must not treat someone unfairly or harshly or otherwise subject another person to reprisal action or detrimental action in response to that person reporting a child or at-risk adult safety concern or incident.

 Risk assessment and management

-Nossal Institute recognises that potential risks to children can arise from our work in both the physical and online environment, and that implementing risk management processes that actively anticipate, respond to and prevent child abuse and exploitation risks is paramount in our practice.
+Nossal Institute recognises that potential risks to children and at-risk adults can arise from our work in both the physical and online environment, and that implementing risk management processes that actively anticipate, respond to and prevent child and at-risk adult abuse and exploitation risks is paramount in our practice.
 In undertaking international development assistance and research activities the Nossal Institute will:

-• Institute child safe practices within its project systems.
+• Institute child and at-risk adult safe practices within its project systems.

-• Assess risks to children in the online or physical environment prior to implementing a new activity and institute specific risk management strategies to reduce the risk.
+• Assess risks to children and at-risk adults in the online or physical environment prior to implementing a new activity and institute specific risk management strategies to reduce the risk.

-• Consult with in-country partners regarding reporting procedures, legal frameworks, and risk management for child abuse and protection specific to each country and local context.
+• Consult with in-country partners regarding reporting procedures, legal frameworks, and risk management for child and at-risk adult abuse and protection specific to each country and local context.

 Monitoring and reviewing risks regularly (including after incidents, near misses and complaints) is vital to ensuring continuous improvement.
-Nossal Institute is committed to reviewing any systemic issues which may be contributing to or hindering the organisation from being safe for children.
+Nossal Institute is committed to reviewing any systemic issues which may be contributing to or hindering the organisation from being safe for children and at-risk adults.

 Recruitment and selection